robertozanchi/map-data-wrangling/README.md

 #####1.
 Missing phone numbers

 The list of all phone numbers available in the data is relatively short.
-This points at a problem of missing phone number information in the data.
+This points at a case of missing phone number information scarsity in the data.

 #####2.
 Inconsistent formatting